 Emily Nagisa Keehn

 Emily Nagisa Keehn is the Associate Director of the Academic Program.
-She specializes in the intersection of human rights issues with criminal justice, gender, and health.
-Her experience spans Southern Africa, Cambodia, Israel, and the U.S.
+Her work primarily focuses on the intersection of human rights issues with criminal justice, gender, and health.

-Prior to joining HRP, Keehn was the head of policy development and advocacy at Sonke Gender Justice in Cape Town, South Africa, where she directed strategic litigation, parliamentary engagement, research, and advocacy.
-In that role, she oversaw projects on gender parity in the judiciary, gender-based violence, HIV and AIDS, sex worker human rights, and penal reform.
+Prior to joining HRP, Keehn was the head of policy development and advocacy at Sonke Gender Justice in Cape Town, where she directed strategic litigation, parliamentary engagement, research, and advocacy related to HIV and AIDS, gender equality, sexual and gender-based violence, policing, and penal reform.

-Earlier in her career, Keehn worked for the Health & Human Rights Law Project at the University of California, Los Angeles School of Law and was an inaugural University of California Global Health Institute Women’s Health & Empowerment Fellow.
-At UCLA, she co-developed a post-graduate law fellowship in gender, health and human rights for Southern African lawyers.
-Keehn has also worked for Legal Aid of Cambodia’s Women’s Justice Program, mothers2mothers, The Annenberg Foundation, and Relief International.
-She has a B.A. in Anthropology from the University of California, San Diego, and a J.D. from UCLA School of Law.
-Keehn is a member of the State Bar of California.
+Previously, Keehn worked for the Health & Human Rights Law Project at UCLA School of Law and was awarded a National Institutes of Health Fogarty International Center-funded fellowship from the U.C.
+Global Health Institute Women’s Health & Empowerment Center.
+She also held positions with the Annenberg Foundation, mothers2mothers, Legal Aid of Cambodia, and Relief International.
+Keehn has a B.A. in Anthropology from UC San Diego, a J.D. from UCLA School of Law, and is a member of the State Bar of California.

 (The Guardian, 10/25/2016) Co-author: Dean Peacock